Quantum optics: Concepts

-According to quantum theory, light may be considered not only to be as an electro-magnetic wave but also as a "stream" of particles called photons which travel with c, the vacuum speed of light.
-These particles should not be considered to be classical billiard balls, but as quantum mechanical particles described by a wavefunction spread over a finite region.
+According to quantum theory, light may be considered not only to be an electro-magnetic wave but also a "stream" of particles called photons, which travel with c, the speed of light in vacuum.
+These particles should not be considered to be classical billiard balls, but quantum mechanical particles described by a wavefunction spread over a finite region.

-Each particle carries one quantum of energy, equal to hf, where h is Planck's constant and f is the frequency of the light.
+Each particle carries one quantum of energy, equal to hf, where h is the Planck constant and f is the frequency of the light.
 That energy possessed by a single photon corresponds exactly to the transition between discrete energy levels in an atom (or other system) that emitted the photon; material absorption of a photon is the reverse process.
 Einstein's explanation of spontaneous emission also predicted the existence of stimulated emission, the principle upon which the laser rests.
 However, the actual invention of the maser (and laser) many years later was dependent on a method to produce a population inversion.

 The use of statistical mechanics is fundamental to the concepts of quantum optics: light is described in terms of field operators for creation and annihilation of photons—i.e. in the language of quantum electrodynamics.

 A frequently encountered state of the light field is the coherent state, as introduced by E.C.
 George Sudarshan in 1960.
 This state, which can be used to approximately describe the output of a single-frequency laser well above the laser threshold, exhibits Poissonian photon number statistics.
-Via certain nonlinear interactions, a coherent state can be transformed into a squeezed coherent state, by applying a squeezing operator which can exhibit super- or sub-Poissonian photon statistics.
+Via certain nonlinear interactions, a coherent state can be transformed into a squeezed coherent state, by applying a squeezing operator that can exhibit super- or sub-Poissonian photon statistics.
 Such light is called squeezed light.
 Other important quantum aspects are related to correlations of photon statistics between different beams.
 For example, spontaneous parametric down-conversion can generate so-called 'twin beams', where (ideally) each photon of one beam is associated with a photon in the other beam.

 Atoms are considered as quantum mechanical oscillators with a discrete energy spectrum, with the transitions between the energy eigenstates being driven by the absorption or emission of light according to Einstein's theory.

 For solid state matter, one uses the energy band models of solid state physics.
 This is important for understanding how light is detected by solid-state devices, commonly used in experiments.